Eligibility for VA Vocational Rehab and Employment

 - First VA service-connected disability rating

-If I’m still on active duty, can I get VR&E benefits and services?
+If I’m still on active duty, am I eligible for Vocational Rehab and Employment?

 At least one of these must be true.
 You: